sourabhgrover/dqbox-be/README.md

 Response:

-200 OK: Returns a JSON array of blobs.
+- **200 OK**: Returns a JSON array of blobs.
-500 Internal Server Error: Returns an error message if there is an issue fetching blobs.
+- **500 Internal Server Error**: Returns an error message if there is an issue fetching blobs.

 Example:
 ```